 PATH is a system-level variable that holds a list of directories.
 When you enter a command in the terminal, it’s shorthand for a program with the same name.
 The system looks in each of the PATH directories for the program corresponding to the command.
 When it finds a matching program, it runs it.
 If it doesn’t find a match, it raises an error.

-To see the PATH on your system, open the terminal window and enter this command (where sh$ represents the terminal prompt, which will be different on your system):
+To see the PATH on your system, open the terminal window and enter this command (where zsh$ represents the terminal prompt, which will be different on your system):

 Type return to complete the command.
 The result will be a list of directories separated by : that looks like this:

 The exact list may be different on your system.
-Now try this:
+Now try the which command, which shows us the full path corresponding to a another command:

-This tells us that the echo command (which prints a value to the terminal) actually invokes the program located at /bin/echo.
-The terminal finds this program by looking for echo in each of the PATH directories, one of which is /bin.
+This tells us that the whoami command (which prints your username to the terminal) actually invokes the program located at /usr/bin/whoami.
+The terminal finds this program by looking for whoami in each of the PATH directories, one of which is /usr/bin.

 We can always invoke a command by using its full path rather than the shorthand:

-In this case, the terminal doesn’t look in the PATH directories for echo, because we’ve already provided a full path to echo.
+In this case, the terminal doesn’t look in the PATH directories for whoami, because we’ve already provided a full path to whoami.

 If we enter a command name that doesn’t exist in any PATH directory, we get an error: